(918) 250-7663

 What should I check in a roofing warranty to make sure I’m fully protected?

-A solid roofing warranty needs to cover both materials and workmanship.
-Ideally, you want at least 10 years of coverage for workmanship and 25 years or more for materials.
-This kind of protection can save you from headaches caused by leaks, installation mistakes, or faulty materials.
+A solid roofing warranty must cover both materials and workmanship.
+In 2026, you should look for at least 10 years of coverage for workmanship and 25 years or more for materials.

 Related Blog Posts